Gaoyou: History

 On 2 October 1939, the Japanese army captured the walled city.
 Three months after Japan's unconditional surrender on August 15, 1945, Gaoyou Japanese and fake troops, surrounded by the military and civilians in the liberated areas, resisted and refused to lay down their arms.
 At this time, there were two brigades and one artillery squadron of the 90th Independent Mixed Brigade of the Japanese Army stationed in Gaoyou city, with more than 1,100 men, as well as the 42nd Division of the False Second Front Army and the False County Security Brigade and Police Brigade with more than 5,000 men.
-In order to crush the plot of the Kuomintang army to collude with the Japanese and fake troops in Gaoyou to divide and attack the Central China Liberation Area, the Central Military Commission agreed on December 5 to launch the Battle of Gaoyou and seize Gaoyou City.The Battle of Gaoyou destroyed more than 1,100 Japanese troops, including 892 prisoners; destroyed more than 4,000 pseudo-army, including 3,493 prisoners; captured more than 80 artillery pieces and 6,000 guns.
-The Battle of Gaoyou was the last battle of the New Fourth Army against the Japanese invasion of China, and the last battle against the Japanese in Central China, ending with the surrender of the Japanese and the complete victory of the New Fourth Army.On 19 January 1949, the CPC controlled the walled city.
+In order to crush the plot of the Kuomintang army to collude with the Japanese and fake troops in Gaoyou to divide and attack the Central China Liberation Area, the Central Military Commission agreed on December 5 to launch the Battle of Gaoyou and seize Gaoyou City.
+The Battle of Gaoyou destroyed more than 1,100 Japanese troops, including 892 prisoners; destroyed more than 4,000 pseudo-army, including 3,493 prisoners; captured more than 80 artillery pieces and 6,000 guns.
+The Battle of Gaoyou was the last battle of the New Fourth Army against the Japanese invasion of China, and the last battle against the Japanese in Central China, ending with the surrender of the Japanese and the complete victory of the New Fourth Army.
+On 19 January 1949, the CPC controlled the walled city.
 The former site where the invading Japanese army surrendered to the New Fourth Army has been announced by the State Council as the second batch of 100 national anti-war memorial facilities and sites.

-The profound history and culture of Gaoyou fostered Qin Shaoyou, the well-known poet in the Song Dynasty, Wang Nianshun and Wang Yinzhi (father and son), the celebrated classics interpreters in the Qing Dynasty, Sun Yunzhu, the modern paleontologist and Wang Zengqi, the contemporary writer.
+The profound history and culture of Gaoyou fostered Qin Shaoyou, the well-known poet in the Song dynasty, Wang Nianshun and Wang Yinzhi (father and son), the celebrated classics interpreters in the Qing dynasty, Sun Yunzhu, the modern paleontologist and Wang Zengqi, the contemporary writer.
 Gaoyou is also the hometown of the infamous Wu Sangui.

 A total of about 200,000 people drowned in their sleep in Gaoyou alone due to the devastating flooding of 1931.
 Gaoyou was the most badly affected place during the floods.

 More than 30,000 people starved to death in Gaoyou county during the great famine, of which more than 10,000 were children.

 Administration divisions

-In the present, Gaoyou City has 2 subdistricts, 10 towns and 1 ethic township.
+At present, Gaoyou City has 2 subdistricts, 10 towns and 1 ethnic township.